JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 * **Account:** Storage account name in Azure Storage.
 * **Acount Key:** Key of your account (second row in properties).
 * **Countainer:** Name of your blob container.
+* **SAS Token:** The SAS token of your blob container.
+Right click the container to generate one.

 **Environment**